AdityaChaudhary/BeagleTokenWebApp/index.md

 buy_tokens_heading: How To Buy
 buy_tokens_subtext: The only place to buy or sell BEAGLE safely is on Uniswap.
 Beware of some scams with same token names.
 buy_tokens_content: ["Create a Wallet", "Navigate to https://app.uniswap.org and connect your wallet", "Buy some Ether (ETH)", "Swap Ether for BEAGLE!
-The more the merrier.", "HODL!
-Diamond hands will get most rewards and lotteries."]
+The more the merrier", "HODL!
+Diamond hands will get most rewards and lotteries"]

 ecosystem_heading: ecosystem
 ecosystem_subtext: Inspired by Ethereum’s vision, we have long committed to the ideals of permissionless access, security, and immutability, all indespensable components for a future where anyone in the world can access financial services without fear of discrimination or counterparty risk.